 2018 was a year of revelations and recriminations in the Australian banking and finance sector.
-What are your predictions for the sector in 2019?
+What are your predictions for the sector?
 Will reputations recover?

-I think it will take longer than one year.
+I think it will take a long time.
 I suppose time heals all wounds, but in this case, I think action is required as well.

-With governance the new catchcry for the sector this year, how can banks and financial institutions demonstrate to customers they are making authentic changes?
+With governance the new catchcry for the sector, how can banks and financial institutions demonstrate to customers they are making authentic changes?

 What’s required, I think, is for banks to change their business models and to get out of the business of financial advice – to stick to their banking knitting.
 Advice must be independent – it cannot be provided by an employee of either a bank or a wealth manager.
 As long as banks try to provide client-focused advice, they will get into trouble.